open2b/scriggo-site/site/templates/show-render.md

 $29.99
 </pre>

-This short form, for a single value, is the most used because it is easier to write and read, but you can use one or the other indifferently.
+This short form, for a single expression, is the most used because it is easier to write and read, but you can use one or the other indifferently.

 Between `{%%` and `%%}` the show statement can be used as follows: